DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 A dental surgery is an expensive place to run.
-Every instrument has to be sterilised to strict standards, chairs and imaging machines cost tens of thousands of pounds, and the materials used in your mouth are specialist products.
+Every instrument has to be sterilised to strict standards, chairs and imaging machines cost tens of thousands of pounds, and the materials used in your mouth are specialist products, often made to order in an outside lab rather than kept on a shelf.
 On top of that sits the wage bill for the dentist, nurse, hygienist and reception team, plus rent, insurance and regulation.
+Who owns the practice matters too.
+A dentist who owns their own surgery outright carries different overheads to an associate working inside a large corporate chain, and that difference can show up in the fee even for an identical procedure.
+Location plays its part as well: a practice in an expensive city centre has higher rent to cover than one on a quieter high street, and that gets folded into every price on the menu.
 When a practice works privately, all of this is built into the fee for each item rather than absorbed into a national band charge.
-That is why prices swing between practices, and why the same crown or implant can cost very different amounts depending on where you go.
+That is why prices swing between practices, and why the same crown or implant can cost very different amounts depending on where you go and who is running the surgery.

 How to pay less

-- See if an NHS dentist can carry out the treatment, as the band charge usually undercuts private fees by a wide margin.
+- See if an NHS dentist can carry out the treatment, as the band charge usually undercuts private fees by a wide margin, even when you have to travel or wait for an appointment.

-- Ask for an itemised quote so you can see exactly what you are paying for and query anything unclear.
+- Ask for an itemised quote so you can see exactly what you are paying for and query anything unclear before you agree to it.

-- Consider a practice payment plan to spread the cost of larger treatments rather than paying in one go.
+- Consider a practice payment plan to spread the cost of larger treatments rather than paying in one go, but check whether it carries interest first.

-- Prevention is the cheapest dentistry there is, so regular cleaning and check-ups head off pricey problems.
+- Prevention is the cheapest dentistry there is, so regular cleaning and check-ups head off pricey problems rather than letting small issues turn into root canals or extractions.

 Common questions